-For those of us who’ve lost a pregnancy, child, or a mom, Mother’s Day is a painful reminder of who is no longer here.
+For those who’ve lost a pregnancy, child, or a mom, Mother’s Day is a painful reminder of who is no longer here.
 Even moms-to-be who’ve been trying to get pregnant, the day is like a hot knife to the heart, a cruel reminder of what has not happened.

 It’s been five years since I lost my son Charles to suicide and he always remembered mother’s day and the text above is one of the most treasured.
 When I got it my heart went soft and my jaw went slack.
 I knew it was a message I’d keep forever.

 For those grieving: